dayglojesus/x_types/README.md

       } #10.7
     } #case
 </code>
+* Not tested with 10.8 Mountain Lion

 ### Notes:

-At first glance, this module may appear to duplicate previous Puppet functionality (it does), but it is worth noting that X_types has the ability to create and manage resources in arbitrary dslocal nodes.
-It also adds some new functionality specific to Mac OS X.
+At first glance, this module may appear to duplicate previous Puppet functionality (it does), but it is worth noting that X_types has the ability to create and manage resources in arbitrary dslocal nodes -- a concept specific to Mac OS X management.
+It also adds support for managing some new functionality specific to Mac OS X.

 ### Examples:

 #### Core Funtionality:

-Include the x\_types module
+* Include the x\_types module
 <code>
   include x\_types
 </code>

-Create a new dslocal node
+* Create a new dslocal node
 <code>
   x\_node { 'MCX':
     active => 'true',